danielmatsusaka/rsg-argentina/content/authors/DanielM/_index.md

 Bioinformatics | Data Science | Experienced International 🔭 PhD student, Lic Biology, Data science, Biotechnologist, Farmer 👺 🌱 working at IFEVA-UBALink a Google 🌲🌲🌲
-😄 You can cheak out my Instagram instagram.com/daisukematsusaka 🏫 Assistant for plant physiology and Eco-physiology Agronomia UBA 🍓
+🏫 Assistant for plant physiology and Eco-physiology Agronomia UBA 🍓

-Experienced professional with a strong background in bioinformatics, data science and crop yield.
-Skilled in data mining and analytics, google cloud, natural language processing (NLTK), machine learning and random forest, statistical models such as no lineal and mixed models using R program and Python.
-Data visualization with Power B and Tableu.
-Actively engaged in diverse projects, courses, and workshops, consistently seeking new challenges and continuous improvement.